VladX09/clickpecker-library/docs/configuration.rst

   Value: a pair of real numbers from 0 to 1.

 api_scroll_repeats
-  Used in :meth:`api.BasicAPI.scroll_for`.
+  Used in :meth:`clickpecker.BasicAPI.scroll_for`.
 Maximum number of unsuccessfull scrolls before raising the exception

 api_wait_timeout
-  Used in :meth:`api.BasicAPI.wait_for` and.
+  Used in :meth:`clickpecker.BasicAPI.wait_for` and.
 Maximum wait timeout before raising the exception.

 api_tap_timeout
-  Same as :data:`api_wait_timeout` but used in :meth:`api.BasicAPI.tap`.
+  Same as :data:`api_wait_timeout` but used in :meth:`clickpecker.BasicAPI.tap`.

 api_tap_index
   Specifies which element occurrence will be chosen if several were found.